ddsouz5/bioinf-notes/README.md

     - or -
     mget -a (to download all the files in the directory)

-## download raw sequence data from GEO/SRA
+## download raw sequence data from GEO SRA

 https://www.ncbi.nlm.nih.gov/sra/
 https://www.ncbi.nlm.nih.gov/geo/